Updated for tax year 2017

-If your family’s unreimbursed medical and dental expenses in 2016 exceed 10 percent of adjusted gross income (AGI ), you can claim the amount above 10 percent as an itemized deduction.
+If your family’s unreimbursed medical and dental expenses in 2017 exceed 10 percent of AGI, you can claim the amount above 10 percent as an itemized deduction.

 Expenses must be for the diagnosis, cure, mitigation, treatment, or prevention of disease, or treatment.